janstenpickle/extruder/README.md

 resolve[NestedOne] // won't compile
 ```

+#Extending

-## Resolving Configuration
+##Resolving Configuration

-The main project ships with a [`Resolvers`](core/src/main/scala/shapelessconfig/core/Resolvers.scala) trait and an implementation which uses Java system properties as a configuration source, called `SystemPropertiesResolvers` and shown in the examples above.
+The core project ships with a [`Resolvers`](core/src/main/scala/shapelessconfig/core/Resolvers.scala) trait and an implementation which uses Java system properties as a configuration source, called `SystemPropertiesResolvers` and shown in the examples above.

 The `Resolvers` trait is responsible for providing a set of implicit `Resolver` instances for primitive Scala types.
 These resolvers are used during the case class construction in [`ConfigConstructor`](core/src/main/scala/shapelessconfig/core/ConfigConstructor.scala), if a resolver cannot be found for a certain type then the compiler will error.